NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Logging in/index.rst

 Access to most RDHPCS systems require a signed x.509 certificate.
 The first login attempt will generate a master certificate and send a request to have it signed.
 Users cannot fully log on to a system until that certificate is signed.
-It can take up to 1 business day for the certificate to be signed.
+It can take up to one business day for the certificate to be signed.

 The prompt will ask you to create a passphrase.
-Create a minimum of 3 words pass phrase for your grid certificate.
+Create a minimum of three words pass phrase for your grid certificate.
 This only occurs if you did not already generate a passphrase.
 Confirm the passphrase.
 Once confirmed it will take up to 24 hours for the certificate to be processed.
 Once the certificate is processed,